- Five on Friday

-Dr. Humphreys entered audiology because she wanted to help people and feels that audiology is a good mix of healthcare and counseling.
+Dr. Burger entered audiology because she wanted to help people and feels that audiology is a good mix of healthcare and counseling.
 She started working with CEENTA the summer following her graduation.
 She wanted to stay because she knew the workflow of the practice, and managing time and multitasking during a busy clinic flow was one of the important things she learned here.
-Dr. Humphreys said CEENTA taught her to be flexible and supportive in a large practice, which can be rare in the audiology field, and she’s thankful for how it shaped her professionally and clinically.
+Dr. Burger said CEENTA taught her to be flexible and supportive in a large practice, which can be rare in the audiology field, and she’s thankful for how it shaped her professionally and clinically.

 The 2016-17 externs will be starting here soon, ensuring the development and training of excellent audiologists continues.
 Applications for the 2017-18 program are being accepted now through September 30.
 To apply, email Tracy Swanson at firstname.lastname@example.org.

 You may also be interested in

 What should athletic trainers do when their players have injuries?
 When should they be referred to an ENT physician?
 These are some of the issues CEENTA ENT doctor Timothy Kelly, MD, discussed when he presented a guest lecture to a group of Winthrop University athletic trainer students.

 Like all of CEENTA’s healthcare providers, our audiologists are committed to bringing the most up-to-date knowledge and training to patient care.
 Recently, 14 audiologists were named American Academy of Audiology 2015-16 Scholar Award Recipients for completing 50 continuing education hours within a two-year period.